remotemobprogramming/remotemobprogramming.github.io/restoftheteam.md

 ## How to act in the rest of the team

+The rest of the team develop software, using the typist as a smart voice-controlled input device.

 ### Be intentional.
 Communicate the intent.
-Be clear about the why to the typist.
+Be clear about the why with each other so you can be clear about the why to the typist.
 A smart typist with system knowledge might already start implementing just with the why.

 ### Be concise of location.